 No. Only those students who are enrolled in a course of study that requires their fulltime effort are eligible.

-I want to know about disability-related accessibility to the Institute and to the surrounding community--i.e., hotel information, etc.
+I want to know about disability-related accessibility to the Institute and to the surrounding community--e.g., hotel information, etc.

 All Cape Cod Institute courses are held in rooms which are wheel-chair accessible, as are the bathrooms.
 Many hotels and motels in the area are well-equipped to meet the needs of people with disabilities.
 Additional information can be obtained from the Cape Organization for the Rights of the Disabled.
 Our on-site staff makes every effort to accommodate the individual needs of the those with hearing and vision disabilities, such as reserving seats in the front of the classroom.
 Such arrangements can be readily made on-site.
 Those who prefer to make arrangements in advance of traveling to the Institute are invited to contact us.